|Department||Department of Radiation Oncology|

 What do we need

-- A Medical Physicist (PhD or MSc) with a registration as Medical Physicist in Radiation Oncology in the Dutch register, or alternatively a foreign registration as Medical Physicist that is eligible for recognition as equivalent
+- A Medical Physicist (PhD or MSc) with a registration as Medical Physicist in Radiation Oncology in the Dutch register, or alternatively a foreign registration as Medical Physicist that is eligible for Dutch recognition.
+Also residents that are close to the completion of their training as Dutch Medical Physicist in Radiation Oncology may apply.

-- Experience in proton therapy is preferred but not mandatory
+- Experience in proton therapy and/or research and/or MRI guided radiotherapy is preferred but not mandatory.

-- Excellent team player, thorough in documentation, clear in communication, service-oriented
+- Excellent team player, thorough in documentation, clear in communication, service-oriented, flexible.

 The UMCG has a preventive Hepatitis B policy.
 The UMCG can provide you with the vaccination, should it be required for your position.